+4.3 Cross-Institutional Capacity Building for Biocontrol Agents

-4.3 Cross-Building for IITA, INERA, collaborative positioned to agents on a significantly populations Additionally, and INRAN, due to ongoing efforts are all wellrear and deploy biocontrol scale that we expect will impact target pest in each of these countries. all are also in a position to test, train, and scale the neem plus virus strategy for pest control.
+IITA, INERA and INRAN, due to ongoing collaborative efforts are all well-positioned to rear and deploy biocontrol agents on a scale that we expect will significantly impact target pest populations in each of these countries.
+Additionally, all are also in a position to test, train, and scale the neem plus virus strategy for pest control.
 We have begun the process of transfer of this knowledge to our new partners in Ghana at CRI and SARI.